-Alfred Willis was born in Thame in 1886, to William Willis, a maltster and Harriett Willis (nee Grainger), and was one of 6 children.
-In 1891 the family were living in Bicester, Oxfordshire, and by 1901 had moved to Brackley, Northamptonshire.
+Alfred Willis was born in Thame 1886, to William Willis, a maltster and Harriett Willis (nee Grainger).
+He was one of six children and was baptised in St Mary’s Church at Thame, on the 1st July 1886, but by 1891 the family had moved to Bicester, Oxfordshire.

 Alfred was employed as a gardener in Brackley when he was called up in November 1916.
-Initially, he was posted into the Army Service Corps followed by various Training Reserve Battalions, until in August 1917 he was posted to the 8th Battalion Durham Light Infantry who were serving in France.
-He was wounded at Etaples in April 1918, requiring a period in hospital in England.
+Initially, he was posted to the Army Service Corps followed by various Training Reserve Battalions, until in August 1917 he was posted to the 1/8th Battalion Durham Light Infantry, who were serving in France with the 151st Brigade of the 50th (Northumbrian) Division.

-Private Willis is buried in Bois-des-Angles British Cemetery, Crevecoeur-Sur-L’escaut, France and is commemorated on the Brackley war memorial, but is not yet remembered in Thame.
+44155 Private Alfred Willis, Durham Light Infantry, is buried in Bois-des-Angles British Cemetery, Crevecoeur-Sur-L’escaut, France.
+He is commemorated on the Brackley war memorial and his name is to be added to Thame war memorial.

 The Thame Remembers Cross was delivered to Bois-des-Angles British Cemetery, Nord, France on 22nd May 2016 by Margaret Bretherton (Thame Remembers)